intel/gbs/docs/GBS.rst

 Upstream tarball and patch-generation support
 =============================================

-This section describes how to manage packages in a more proper way with GBS.
-"More proper" here meaning, if we (Tizen) are not the upstream of the package:
+This section describes how to manage packages more properly with GBS.
+"More properly" here meaning, if we (Tizen) are not the upstream of the package:

 - the source archive of the package (orig tarball) contains pristine upstream sources, not polluted with any local changes
 - local changes are presented as a series of patches, applied on top of the (pristine) orig archive